marbleyung/langchain-niftybridge/README.md

 18. In "Request body" field change "string" to your question to NiftyBridge AI.
 (example: "query": "string" -> "query": "What is NiftyBridge?")
 19. Press "execute" and get an answer

+**PROBLEMS**
+If you're getting 500 Internal Server Error, make sure that you paste valid API KEY into .env var, make sure that the name of the var is OPENAI_API_KEY.
+Make sure, that you have enough credits on openai platform.